 If you do not receive a passing grade, you can retake the exam until you pass at no additional fees.
 Upon successful completion of the exam, you will receive a full printout of your exam score along with the correct answers to any questions you may have gotten wrong.
 We require that you look over your exam results to help ensure you know all the right answers.

 We will mail your actual waterproof wallet-size card the next business day.
 Your Lifeguard, CPR/AED, and First Aid certification will be valid for two years from the date issued.

 The purpose of the ALA training program is to teach candidates the knowledge and skills needed to help prevent and respond to aquatic emergencies.
-As with all certifications, employers need to ensure that each lifeguard candidate has all the skills, knowledge and the necessary requirements for the position for which he or she is being hired.
+As with all certifications, employers need to ensure that each lifeguard candidate has all the skills, knowledge, and necessary requirements for the position for which they are being hired.

 Facilities are also to establish ways to confirm and maintain adequate skills competency for all lifeguards, including new, returning, seasonal, and current lifeguards.
-National standards require that pre-employment tests issued by employers must be part of that process, but do not eliminate the need for in-service training once hired.
-With this said, the employer is to make sure the candidate meets the requirements regarding physical and all other requirements before starting employment.
+National standards require that pre-employment tests issued by employers must be part of that process but do not eliminate the need for in-service training once hired.
+The employer is to make sure the candidate meets the requirements regarding physical and all other requirements before starting employment.

 VERIFICATION AND DOCUMENTATION

 Upon completion of your final exam, you will receive an email confirming your successful completion of the ALA certification program.
 We request that you print out a copy of your American Lifeguard Association certification for your records.
 A waterproof, wallet-sized certification card will be mailed on the next business day.